 Safeguarding is about protecting others as well as yourself from harm.

 As part of your application, the Home Office will expect you to submit a safeguarding policy.
 If you have another organisation acting as your Lead Sponsor, they can assist you with this, and may require you to follow their own safeguarding policy.
-You must give your Local Authority's Safeguarding Team (or equivalent) an opportunity to comment on your Safeguarding policy.
+The Home Office have also produced a safeguarding policy template you can make use of.
+You must give your Local Authority’s Safeguarding Team (or equivalent) an opportunity to comment on your Safeguarding policy.

 We strongly advise you to familiarise your group with your Local Authority’s safeguarding procedures, ultimately they are the statutory body responsible for dealing with any safeguarding issues that arise.

 The key legislation relating to the welfare of children is the Children Act 1989, particularly section 17 “Children in Need” and section 47 “Significant Harm”.
 These mainly relate to the Local Authorities in safeguarding children, but your safeguarding officers will need to be aware of them.

 It may also be helpful for your group’s Designated Safeguarding Lead to be familiar with the document “Working together to Safeguard Children” and to know how organisations can work together effectively.
 The key legislation relating to vulnerable adults is the Care Act 2014.
 You can find the text of the Act here.